17th November, Everyday

-Evey day like today, November 17th, we publish a Daily Devotional live here on our website.
+Evey day like today, 17th November, we publish a Daily Devotional live here on our website.
 Read Today's Devotional here.

-The fortress of Q’ueli in Georgia, defended by Christians against the Muslim forces of Sajid emir of Azerbaijan, falls after a twenty-eight day seige.
+On this day in Christian History, the fortress of Q’ueli in Georgia, defended by Christians against the Muslim forces of Sajid emir of Azerbaijan, falls after a twenty-eight day seige.
 The Christian commander Mikel-Gobron is beheaded when he refuses to convert to Islam.

 On this day in Christian History, Giordano Ansalone, a Christian missionary to Japan, was martyred in Nagasaki.